ant-uni-bremen/Semantic-Communication-for-Task-Execution-and-Data-Reconstruction/README.md

-# Full Data Recovery after Task-specific Semantic Communication
+# Code for paper Semantic Communication for Task Execution and Data Reconstruction in Multi-User Scenarios

+If you use this code, please cite []
 This repository implements a hybrid semantic communication framework that enables both semantic classification and high-fidelity image reconstruction in distributed multi-agent systems using neural network-based encoders and decoders.

 ## 📚 Overview